 Coursework submitted by a student must be the student's own, original work.
-Students shall not cheat on any assignment by giving or receiving unauthorized assistance (parents completing assignments for students etc.), or commit the act of plagiarism.
+Students shall not cheat on any assignment by giving or receiving unauthorized assistance (parents completing assignments for students etc.), or commit the act of plagiarism (to include the unauthorized use of use of AI tools).
 Students who commit such acts are subject to receiving a grade of zero on the assignment in question as well as disciplinary action.
-Complete information regarding academic dishonesty can be found in the RCSS Code of Conduct.
+Complete information regarding academic dishonesty can be found in the RCSS Code of Conduct and IHA-R Grading Policy.